LARC-CMU-SMU/dph19-glycemic-impact/README.md

 ## Recipe54k-trained embeddings
 This work involves a lot of embeddings trained on Recipe54k.
 As a result, we share the [trained embeddings](data/Downloads.md)

-## Jupyter notebooks
-RQ1: Conduct data preprocessing and answer the Research Question 1 <br>
-RQ2: Train a lot of models to answer the Research Question 2 and save the results to csv/ and pickle/ <br>
-We release the original code (RQ2_original) and a less messy version (RQ2_reproducible) to make it easier to reproduce the experiments.
-* RQ2_original: How we prepare the results on paper, it is not well-structured and requires dic_20190819.pickle
-* RQ2_reproducible: We selectively reproduce the best models in our study and re-organize the notebooks.
-It requires dic_20191203.pickle
-  * Best non-nutritional model: NB-BoW + LR
-  * Best overall model: Pre-trained GloVe + Nutritional information + LGBM
-  * Second best overall model: NB-BoW + Nutritional information + LR
-  * Nutritional only model: Nutritional information + LR

 ## Python Version
 We use python version 3.6.6 in this work